Azq2/stm32-sensor-midi-keyboard/README.md

 # stm32-sensor-midi-keyboard

-# How that works? 🤔
+# How this works? 🤔

 All piano keys is a capacitive touch sensors.
 The microcontroller continuously measure needed time for change pin state from 0 to 1 and and back